jamihossain09/Machie-learning-project/README.md

 # Machie-learning-project
-in this repository i will add some machine learning project which was done by me.
-This projects are very simple and beginner friendly
+In this repository i will add some machine learning project which was done by me.
+This projects are very simple and beginner friendly.
+Anyone can clone project from here.
+THANKYOU FOR VISISTING